 Strong organisational values drive meaning for everyone because they offer ways to interpret and shape events.

-Core values of resilient organisations need little change over the years and are used to support all involved in times of trouble.
+The core values of resilient organisations need little change over the years and are used to support all involved in times of trouble.

-Volatility, Uncertainty, Complexity and Ambiguity (VUCA)
+Volatility, Uncertainty, Complexity And Ambiguity

-Dealing with VUCA
+Dealing With VUCA

 Building Resilient Organisations